-Services that do not Require a Referral - Services that do not require a referral include emergency and urgent care, family planning, prenatal care, immunizations (shots), mental health services and outpatient treatment for chemical dependence (drug and alcohol problems).
+Services that do not Require a Referral - Services that do not require a referral include emergency and urgent care, family planning services and supplies, prenatal care, immunizations (shots), intensive care coordination services, mental health services, and outpatient treatment for chemical dependence (drug and alcohol problems).
 You may make your own appointments for the above services.
-Umpqua Health Alliance's service providers are listed on-line in the Provider Directory at www.umpquahealth.com/.
+UHA also has Traditional Health Workers (THW) that can help you get these services.
+You can self-refer for our THW's services.
+Please refer to the THW section on page 26 of this handbook.
 Mental health services are available to all OHP Members.
-You do not need a referral to get mental health services from a network provider.
+You do not need a referral to get mental health services from any provider.
+Prior Authorization is required for out-of-network services, and inpatient mental health services.
 Please call Member Services or go on-line at www.umpquahealth.com/ to find a provider.